Funding guides

 - Core Clinical — invitation needed, long wait

-- FFS — free, no waitlist
+- FFS — free, no invitation needed

-- CMEY — ages 12-48 months
+- CMEY — ages 12-48 months, invitation

 - Entry to School — ages 3-6, invitation

-- Urgent Response — crisis
+- Urgent Response — urgent need, last 14 days

 All programs can be held at the same time.